 - 1. IntegerOkay: The variable use/def can be safely assumed to be an integer.
 For example, for a definition like x = 2.0 or for use as an array index like A(x), it is safe to assume that if x was declared to be an integer, this definition or use will not affect the result of the program.
 In other words, for this definition or use of x, x is IntegerOkay. - 2.
 Not IntegerOkay: The variable cannot be an integer type.
 For example consider the expression x/y.
 Here, since the type of the operands can affect the result of the division operation, it is unsafe to assume that x and y can be of integer type for this particular use.
 As another example, consider the definition x = 3.14.
 Here, since assuming x to be an integer will result in an error, x is not IntegerOkay. - 3.
-Conditionally IntegerOkay: It is possible to have a case where a variable x, for a particular use or def in the function, is an integer only if some other variable, say y, is IntegerOkay everywhere in the given function.
-In such a case, we say that x is conditionally IntegerOkay and depends on y.
+Conditionally IntegerOkay: The variable x can be an integer if for the use or definition in question, the variables on which its value depends on, are IntegerOkay everywhere in the program.
 For example, in a definition like x = a+b, x can be an integer if both a and b are integers.
 We say x is conditionally IntegerOkay and depends on a and b.
 Note that in this particular use of a and b (as operands of the plus operator), since their type does not affect the result value of the plus operator, a and b are IntegerOkay.